 Most engines use a single carburetor to mix the proper amounts of air and fuel together and direct the mixture into the combustion chamber.
 Some engines use multiple carburetors to supply the air/fuel mixture to the cylinders.
 Once the mixture is in the chamber, your spark plug sparks at the proper time to ignite the mixture and provide a driving force to the piston.

-A weak or improperly timed spark, or incorrect amounts of air or fuel will cause the engine to run unevenly, if it runs at all.
+A weak or improperly timed spark or incorrect amounts of air or fuel will cause the engine to run unevenly, if it runs at all.

 Carbon, oil residue and pitting on the spark plug electrodes will cause a weak or inconsistent spark, resulting in poor ignition and an inconsistent idle.

 A clogged air filter may not allow a sufficient amount of air into the combustion chamber, contributing to a rough idle.

-Bad Fuel - Bad fuel will cause your engine to run erratically.
+Bad fuel will cause your engine to run erratically.
 Gas can go stale in as few as 30 days, especially fuel mixed with ethanol as it is in many areas.
 Ethanol attracts moisture over time and the moisture will dilute the gas.

 As with your air filter, when the fuel filter does its job, it will become less efficient and may become clogged, restricting fuel flow to the engine.

 Bad fuel may also cause harmful gum or varnish deposits to form inside your carburetor restricting or clogging vital carburetor passages and jets, resulting in an uneven fuel supply.

-Improperly Synchronized Carburetors – if your engine has multiple carburetors, they should be checked by a qualified technician to insure that they are properly synchronized to operate together.
+If your engine has multiple carburetors, they should be checked by a qualified technician to insure that they are properly synchronized to operate together.

-The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician.
-We encourage you to consult with a certified technician if you have specific questions or concerns relating to any of the topics covered herein.
+The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
+We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.

 Champion® offers a wide variety of products for all your automotive needs.